marx-alex/SCALEX-mp/README.md

 ```
 Load the AnnData object with morphological profiles (typically normally distributed)
 and initialize the SCALEX procedure.
+The default parameters are set to the parameters from the original publication (see references).
 ```
 adata = ad.read_h5ad('your_file.h5ad')